AdekolaPrincess/Dog-breed-Classification/README.md

 # Dog Breed Classification using ResNet50

-This project demonstrates how transfer learning can be applied using the ResNet50 architecture to classify dog breeds from images.
+This project uses transfer learning with the ResNet50 architecture to classify dog breeds from images.
+It is designed to identify the breed of a dog given an image, making use of deep learning techniques to achieve high accuracy.

+## Overview

+The notebook walks through the entire pipeline of building an image classification model:
+- Loading and exploring the dataset
+- Preprocessing and augmenting image data
+- Applying transfer learning using a pretrained ResNet50 model
+- Fine-tuning the model for better performance
+- Evaluating the model's accuracy and visualizing predictions

-## Project Highlights
+## Key Components

-- Utilizes ResNet50 pretrained on ImageNet
+- **Transfer Learning:** Leverages a ResNet50 model pretrained on ImageNet for feature extraction.
-- Fine-tuned for classifying multiple dog breeds
-- Trained and evaluated on a labeled dog image dataset
-- Achieves good accuracy with efficient training
+- **Image Augmentation:** Improves model generalization with techniques like rotation and flipping.
+- **Model Evaluation:** Accuracy and loss are tracked and visualized for both training and validation sets.
+- **Prediction:** The model is tested on new images to identify dog breeds.

 ## Objective

-The objective of this project is to build a deep learning model that can predict the breed of a dog from an image.
+To develop a model that can reliably predict the breed of a dog from an image by using a convolutional neural network enhanced with transfer learning techniques.

-## Key Components

-- Image preprocessing and augmentation
-- Model building with ResNet50
-- Training and evaluation
-- Accuracy and performance analysis